 Nikki K. Modlich

-Nikki has over a decade of experience in managing entrepreneurial educational programs affiliated with both independent and university startups with an emphasis on technology commercialization.
+Nikki has 20 years of experience in managing entrepreneurial educational programs and business accelerators affiliated with both independent and university startups with an emphasis on technology commercialization.
 Strengths include strategic planning, process improvement, marketing, program implementation and logistics, and delivering high-level communications; serving as liaison between academic, industry, and community stakeholders.